vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 [ Vol.

-composite personality viz. as a prince, friend of the Pandavas, a great warrior, statesman and philosopher and also as Ava tāra of Viṣnu 129–130; life of, among cowherds in Bhāyavata, and Viṣng and other Parāṇas 129; Kļṣṇa was one of the Viśṇis, stories and dramatic representations about his kill- ! ing Karosa and imprisoning Bali existed before the Maha bhāṣga 130; Kıṣna cult, vari. ous pbases of, acc. to Dr. R. G. Bhandarkar, 131 ; Krsna's birth on Rohini naksatra, of' which Prajapati is the Lord, 1310; account of birub of K,, from Bbaviṣpottara together with astrological aspects 131-' 132; K. helonged to the Can. dravansa and Budba in legend and astrology is son of the !
+composite personality viz. as a prince, friend of the Pandavas, a great warrior, statesman and philosopher and also as Ava tāra of Viṣṇu 129–130; life of, among cowherds in Bhāyavata, and Viṣng and other Parāṇas 129; Kļṣṇa was one of the Viśṇis, stories and dramatic representations about his kill- ! ing Karosa and imprisoning Bali existed before the Maha bhāṣga 130; Kıṣna cult, vari. ous pbases of, acc. to Dr. R. G. Bhandarkar, 131 ; Krsna's birth on Rohini naksatra, of' which Prajapati is the Lord, 1310; account of birub of K,, from Bbaviṣpottara together with astrological aspects 131-' 132; K. helonged to the Can. dravansa and Budba in legend and astrology is son of the !
 Moon and so dionday and Wednesday on 8th of Srāvana were deemed to yield great results 135n; Mabābhārata on Kpśṇa 129, 953; main items in K. vrata are fast, worship of Krpa, jāgara, listening to and repeating hymos and stories of exploits of Krṣṇa and pāraṇā 135; principal items in K, vrata, views differ on, 137-38. most important vrata and atsava celebrated throughout India 128; most sublime praises of Krsna in Mabābhā rata by Yudhisthira, Draupadi and Bhiṣına, 129; nakṣatra of Krśṇa's birth was Abhijit | acc. to Harivamia 133; nume! rous verses on the mābātmya of,

 in Agni, Mat ya ,and Padma Puranas 129; names one hundred and eight of Krsna set out in Brahmānda 977n; pārapā iu K, in some cases may be at niybt, particularly for Vaiṣyaras 139; passed away thirty-six years after Bhāiata war, 687n; people called Vasudevaka and Arjunaka before Pāṇini's times 130; principal time for celebration of K, is midnight of 8th of Srāvana dark half (of Bhadra pada if mooth is pūruimānta), 13t; procedure of K. vrata 133-137; procedure in Dhar masindbo employs Puruṣasākta in K. vrata, while some other works mention do vedic mantra 137; question whether Jan māṣtativrata and Jayaptivrate are identical or different vratas is decided differeatly by diffe reot authurs 132-133; refe rence to Krṛpa Devakipatra in Chān.
 Up. receiving instruction frow Ghora-Angirasa 129; special roles about pārapā of Janmastami and Jayanti fast 138-139; the K. festival is not found in Kr̥tyakalpataru on Vrata, but a brief reference is made to it in Naiyatakālika section of that work 139-40 ; usage in some territories like Mabārāṣtra of Gopāla-kalā", 139; Weber's theory that the ritual of K. festival was trans. ferred to India from outside based on three points, examin ed and shown to be baseless 140-143.